2) The Mystery of The Ages

 Verse 28: "Him we preach, instructing everyone in all wisdom, that we may present every person mature (grown up) in Christ Jesus.

 How are we supposed to go about “presenting everyone mature in Christ Jesus”?
+There are some things that have been arranged for us, but which are not well known.

-Ephesians 4:7,8 “Yet grace (a free gift from God, that which He has already given) was given to each of us individually...Therefore it is said, When He ascended on high (at His resurrection) He led captivity captive and He gave gifts to mankind.”
+Ephesians 4:7,8 “Yet grace (a free gift from God, that which He has already given) was given to each of us individually...Therefore it is said, When He ascended on high (at His ascension) He led captivity captive and He gave gifts to mankind.”

 Note the two things: Captivity, the work of the enemy to take captives, was overcome, although we still see people going into captivity.
 However, any captive can be set free.
 How?

 Through the second part of this exciting verse, and the verses following we see that gifts of ministry have been given to mankind, all of us in fact, so that we can do it.
 All of us.
-Not just to pastors or leaders, to all of us.
+Not just to pastors or leaders, but to all of us.

-“He ascended...that He might fill all things.”
+He ascended...that He might fill all things.”
 Verse 10

 And His gifts were some to be apostles, some prophets, some evangelists, some pastors and teachers.”
 Verse 11